- HOME PAGE

 Were schools commonly underfunded by tax revenues prepared to absorb hundreds of thousands of new unprepared students, often foreigners, who required remedial education?
 Were middle-class families with their own financial burdens prepared to pay for it?
 Were local police authorities prepared to enforce the law against working children of neighbors, friends, and even their own children?

 The main venue of the reformers was conferences, papers, and publicity exhibiting posters like “making human junk.”
-Speaking to the like-minded, the effect of the movement in northern but especially southern states was minimal, especially in mill-town regions.
+Speaking to the like-minded, the effect of the movement in northern but in particular southern states was minimal, especially in mill-town regions.
 In response, the NCLC proposed in 1912 to create a federal children’s bureau, The United States Children’s Bureau in the Department of Labor and Commerce.
 The NCLC and the federal agency worked both at the federal and state level to sponsor child labor reforms for the next thirty years. bjb

 - A Child’s Creed